freuk/dhrun/README.md

 ### Use

-You can resolve imports, normalize, and run a dhall configuration on the fly with:
+Resolve imports, normalize, and run a dhrun configuration on the fly
+with:

 ``` {.bash}
 dhrun run path/to/config.dhall
 ```

-You may also use a plain YAML file:
+Or use YAML:

 ``` {.bash}
 dhrun run path/to/config.yaml